korpling/pepper/README.md

 ```
 pepper>convert mySampleWorkflow.pepper
 ```
-If you do not already have a workflow description file, just enter 'convert' and Pepper will start the conversion wizzard.
+If you do not already have a workflow description file, enter just 'convert' and Pepper starts the conversion wizzard.

+### Conversion Wizzard

-1. Enter the path of the corpus to import:
+1. Enter the path of the corpus to import e.g. 'C:\myCorpus\':
      ```
      pepper/wizzard/importer>C:\myCorpus\
      ```
-1. Now Pepper displayes a list of all available importers and asks you to choose one of them.
+1. Now Pepper displays a list of all available importers and asks you to choose one of them.
      ```
      +------+-------------------------------+------------------------------------------+
      | no   | module name                   | format                                   |